Below is a short movie of slow saccades in PSP. The patient is looking up and down between two fingers

 It is known that the symptoms of PSP are caused by gradually progressive damage to a group of cells in a part of the brain called the "midbrain".
 These cells are involved in eye-movements and balance.
 The cause of the degeneration of these cells is unknown.
 In addition to the midbrain disease, there is also damage to the basal ganglia (especially globus pallidus), subthalamic nuclei, and the dentate nucleus of the cerebellum.
 According to Cordato et al (2000), atrophy of the basal ganglia is largely confined to the internal globus pallidus.
 Cerebral cortex is also affected and decreased metabolism of cerebral glucose correlates with dementia.
 Cortical benzodiazepine receptors are also decreased (Foster et al, 2000).

 Pathologically, gross examination of the brain in PSP shows midbrain atrophy.
 There is neuronal loss and neurofibrillary tangles in the basal ganglia, diencephalon and brainstem.
+Tau-immunoreactive astrocytes in progressive supranuclear palsy (PSP) have a distinctive morphology and are referred to as tufted astrocytes (TA).
 The substantia nigra, subthalamic nucleus and pontine base are typically involved as well as the ventral anterior and lateral thalamic nuclei.
 The cerebellar dentate nucleus may show degeneration.
 Cortical pathology is minimal except for motor areas.
 See the review in Jellinger (1992) for more detail.

 |Slow downward saccades in a patient with PSP (unpublished data of Dr. Hain).
 These were recorded with a scleral eye coil.|

-Supplemental material on the site DVD: Video of slow vertical saccades in patient with PSP (10 meg)
+Video of slow vertical saccades in patient with PSP (10 meg) -- same as above.

 |Slow downward saccades in a patient with a PSP like syndrome following aortic surgery(unpublished data of Dr. Hain).
 These were recorded with an infrared oculography system in our dizziness clinic in Chicago.|